emmahone/Git-Good-Quick/README.md

 In the flowchart above, a developer starts by making changes to the files in the working directory.
 Then, they add the changes they want to include in the next commit to the staging area.
 Once the changes are staged, the developer commits them to the local repository.
 Finally, the committed changes are pushed to the remote repository, where they can be reviewed and merged into the main branch of the codebase using a pull request.

 The Git software development process involves several stages or states, including:
-- Working Directory (Untracked): This is the state where a developer creates or modifies files in the local copy of the repository.
+- `Working Directory (Untracked)`: This is the state where a developer creates or modifies files in the local copy of the repository.
-- Staging Area (Local): This is the state where a developer selects which changes they want to include in the next commit.
+- `Staging Area (Local)`: This is the state where a developer selects which changes they want to include in the next commit.
-- Local Repository: This is the state where the committed changes are stored in the local copy of the repository.
+- `Local Repository`: This is the state where the committed changes are stored in the local copy of the repository.
-- Remote Repository: This is the state where the committed changes are pushed from the local repository to a remote repository, such as GitHub or GitLab.
+- `Remote Repository`: This is the state where the committed changes are pushed from the local repository to a remote repository, such as GitHub or GitLab.
-- Pull Request: This is the state where a developer requests that their changes be reviewed and merged into the main branch of the remote repository.
+- `Pull Request`: This is the state where a developer requests that their changes be reviewed and merged into the main branch of the remote repository.

 # Promoting code between states
 ```mermaid